 Our work is assisting the energy resources sector fully and systematically benefit from the huge value to be had from Artificial Intelligence, digitisation and Industry 4.0.
 The digital transformation process for the oil and gas industry alone has the potential to unlock $1.6 trillion in value for the global industry.
 And our industry-led initiatives are working to ensure Australia is at the forefront of this opportunity.

 Through a national focus, NERA creates connections for growth across the entire supply chain to innovate and transform the energy resources sector for the benefit of all Australians.

 Despite Australia developing one of the strongest energy resources sectors in the world, today it is being challenged on the local and global stage like never before through increased international competition, geopolitics, shifting energy market conditions and accelerating technological change.

 To monetise more resources, compete globally and ensure ongoing sector investment, we need to develop deeper operational expertise aligned with technological capabilities, and find new and innovative ways to operate.
 Our energy resources companies must adapt to an emerging new global business model and generate innovative solutions to genuine industry challenges at scale and speed.

 But they cannot do it alone.
 This requires deeper engagement with the supply chain and a move to more performance-based contracts that include early and ongoing value creation and services.
 It also requires operators and miners to find effective and safe ways to reach beyond their existing supply chains to find, adapt and deploy those innovative solutions.

-As the only independent and industry-led research and knowledge organisation for Australia's energy resources, NERA is uniquely positioned to support our sector navigate the global headwinds by creating vital opportunities for collaboration and innovation and the successful commercialisation of knowledge and technology.
+As an independent and industry-led research and knowledge organisation for Australia's energy resources, NERA is uniquely positioned to support our sector navigate the global headwinds by creating vital opportunities for collaboration and innovation and the successful commercialisation of knowledge and technology.